 The margarita has been riffed on several times over , but being a purist, I'm a fan of the classic recipe.
-And while "classic recipe" may be debatable, the popular 3-2-1 formula (three parts tequila, two parts lime juice, and one part Cointreau) is the one I always go back to.
+And while "classic recipe" may be debatable, the popular 3-2-1 formula (3 parts tequila, 2 parts lime juice, and 1 part Cointreau) is the one I always go back to.
 Salt is optional.

 If you find this recipe too tart for your taste, the tiniest amount of agave syrup should do the trick.

-- Fill cocktail shaker with ice; add tequila, lime juice, and Cointreau.
-Shake ingredients together until chilled, strain into rocks glass filled with ice, and enjoy!
+- Fill a cocktail shaker with ice.
+Add the tequila, lime juice, and Cointreau.
+Shake the ingredients together until chilled, strain into a rocks glass filled with ice, and enjoy!

 - Drinks, Cocktails

 - 1 drink